Mark-a-Hamilton/Toolbox/docs/Virtual_Machine.md

 ---

 ## 🤖 AI & Ethics Disclosure

-This guide was co‑authored with AI assistance.
+This tool and its documentation were co‑authored with AI assistance.
-For details on ethical integration, traceability, and responsible authorship, see `ethics_AI.md`.
+For details on responsible use, transparency, and authorship, see the **AI & Ethics** section in the Toolbox README.

 🔙 Return to [Toolbox](https://github.com/Mark-a-Hamilton/Toolbox)